dereneaton/ipyrad/docs/HPC_script.rst

 users with University affiliations, providing cheap or free access to dozens or hundreds of computing cores allowing for very fast assembly of genomic data.
-HPC set ups often vary between different institutions but we provide a general recommended workflow here that works for most common setups.
+HPC set ups often vary between different institutions but we provide here a general workflow for running on TORQUE systems, which use the ``qsub`` submission format.

 When you login to an HPC cluster you will be connected to a ``login`` node, and from there you can submit ``jobs`` which